morgoth/rspec-rails/README.md

 rails generate rspec:install
 ```

-This adds `spec/spec_helper.rb` and `.rspec` files that are used for
+This adds the following files which are used for configuration:

-configuration.
+- `.rspec`
+- `spec/spec_helper.rb`
+- `spec/rails_helper.rb`

 See those files for more information.

 To run your specs, use the `rspec` command: